Andrée Blouin: Activism

 The movement also outlined chapters throughout the provinces and empowered local women to take up leadership roles in the movement.
-In the same year, she later became chief of protocol in Patrice Lumumba's government, formed during the aftermath of Congolese independence from France.
-Her position included being a “speechwriter and serving as a diplomatic liaison to European governments during the transition to independence” in the Congo.
-Before that, she had already shown her “mettle during the grueling weeks on the campaign trail” with the PSA.
+Later that year she became chief of protocol in Patrice Lumumba's government, formed during the aftermath of Congolese independence from Belgium.
+Her position included being a "speechwriter and serving as a diplomatic liaison to European governments during the transition to independence" in the Congo.
+Before that, she had already shown her "mettle during the grueling weeks on the campaign trail" with the PSA.
 She also worked regularly with Lumumba, Gizenga, and Mulele in Leopoldville.

-Blouin worked so closely with Lumumba in his “inner circle,” that the press nicknamed them “team Lumum-Blouin.”
-However, Blouin was also “assumed to be entangled in sexual relations” with different powerful men, solely because she was a woman with “clout” whose actions were “subverting conventional feminine roles.”
-The media called her “an adventurer in the service of communism,” and she was also said to be teaching women to “revolt against their husbands and homes.”
-Many articles rarely mentioned that she was “an accomplished orator,” the most “eloquent spokesperson for the PSA,” and introduced many successful ideas.
-Furthermore, she knew how to listen to people, how to “sum up” what was needed in specific instances, and how to “calibrate her interventions accordingly."
-Because of her personal experience in the colonial system, she was able to “discern the machinations of the Belgians and their Congolese supporters” and “plumb the far-reaching impact of the colonial educational system, particularly on women.”
-Moreover, her efforts to feed the crew that accompanied her on speaking tours were “fueled by her understanding of how important morale was to the success of the campaign.”
-When the Congolese “opposition took up arms against the country’s military dictator,” Joseph Mobutu, Blouin was their “spokeswoman, first from Algiers and then from Brazzaville, where President Ahmed Ben Bella of Algeria sent her on a humanitarian mission to help children orphaned by the rebellions.”
+Blouin worked so closely with Lumumba in his "inner circle," that the press nicknamed them "team Lumum-Blouin."
+However, Blouin was also "assumed to be entangled in sexual relations" with different powerful men, solely because she was a woman with "clout" whose actions were "subverting conventional feminine roles."
+The media called her "an adventurer in the service of communism," and she was also said to be teaching women to "revolt against their husbands and homes."
+Many articles rarely mentioned that she was "an accomplished orator," the most "eloquent spokesperson for the PSA," and introduced many successful ideas.
+Furthermore, she knew how to listen to people, how to "sum up" what was needed in specific instances, and how to "calibrate her interventions accordingly."
+Because of her personal experience in the colonial system, she was able to "discern the machinations of the Belgians and their Congolese supporters" and "plumb the far-reaching impact of the colonial educational system, particularly on women."
+Moreover, her efforts to feed the crew that accompanied her on speaking tours were "fueled by her understanding of how important morale was to the success of the campaign."

+When the Congolese "opposition took up arms against the country’s military dictator," Joseph Mobutu, Blouin was their "spokeswoman, first from Algiers and then from Brazzaville, where President Ahmed Ben Bella of Algeria sent her on a humanitarian mission to help children orphaned by the rebellions."
 To the Western diplomats and reporters, Blouin’s presence meant that Congo was becoming communist.
 When Lumumba was assassinated, Blouin became a target.
 Her daughter Eve recounts how her mother was sentenced to death and was forced to flee the Congo.

 In 1973, her husband divorced her and she then decided to settle in Paris.
 In Europe, she continued her work as an advocate for gender and social equality, as well as for economic justice in various African countries.

-During her life, her activism raised concerns in the Western world: the Eisenhower administration and the Belgian authorities worried about her supposed Communist links and the New York Times called her an “advocate of extreme African nationalism.”
+During her life, her activism raised concerns in the Western world: the Eisenhower administration and the Belgian authorities worried about her supposed Communist links and the New York Times called her an "advocate of extreme African nationalism."
 However, she described herself as a socialist who was committed to African nationalism.
+Blouin’s daughter recounted how she became a "den mother" to African "opposition figures and revolutionaries" who needed a place to stay.